viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 }
 ```

 Note that the ray direction is picked by pointing from pixel position on the screen `sensorPos` to `pinholePos`.
-Here it seems the pinhole position is moved forward by a small amount from the camera position.
-Sensor position is at `z = camPos`, so this way `normalize(pinholePos - sensorPos)` will guarantee **the ray is shooting into the scene**.
+Here it seems the pinhole position is **moved forward** by a small amount(?) from the camera position.
+Sensor position is at `z = camPos`, so this way `ray.direction = normalize(pinholePos - sensorPos)` will guarantee **the camera ray is shooting into the scene**.

-Although the radiance is arriving at the pinhole which is a point, the energy is actually distributed across the sensor plane to form the image.
-Radiance is evaluated with differential solid angle (direction) not differential area.
+From my understanding, although the radiance is arriving at the pinhole which is a point, the energy is actually distributed across the sensor plane to form the image.
+Radiance is evaluated with **differential solid angle (direction)** not **differential area (patch of surface)**.
 As the image is formed on a plane rather than a sphere surface, radiance coming from each ray is contributing different amount to each pixel on the image plane.

 There is a ratio between differential solid angle and differential area which is mentioned in PBRT at [4.2.3 Integrals over Area](https://pbr-book.org/4ed/Radiometry,_Spectra,_and_Color/Working_with_Radiometric_Integrals#IntegralsoverArea):